The enforcement layer between AI agents and production systems.

 CRM Access Boundaries

 An agent assists sales reps.
 A prompt injection attempt asks the agent to retrieve data from a different tenant.
-KDCube enforces tenant boundaries at the gateway layer — cross-tenant data access is blocked before it reaches the database.
-Validate KB isolation boundaries during setup.
+KDCube enforces tenant boundaries at the gateway layer — cross-tenant data access is blocked before it reaches the database and storage layer.

 Zero cross-tenant leaks